The Art Gallery of Alberta

 The Gallery in itself is a work of art that complements and completes the cultural precinct surrounding Churchill Square and solidifies Alberta’s Capital as a world-class city.

 About the Architect

-A passionate advocate for environmental responsibility, Stout is a LEED (Leadership in Energy and Environmental Design) accredited architect.
-He lectures widely on the topic of green design and focuses on real strategies and results for sustainable design both in the U.S. and abroad.
+A passionate advocate for environmental responsibility, Stout was a LEED (Leadership in Energy and Environmental Design) accredited architect.
+He lectured widely on the topic of green design and focused on real strategies and results for sustainable design both in the U.S. and abroad.